-Cherry Hill Mortgage Investment Corporation (together with its consolidated subsidiaries, the "Company," "we", "our" or "us") makes forward-looking statements in this Annual Report on Form 10-K within the meaning of the Private Securities Litigation Reform Act of 1995 (as set forth in Section 27A of the Securities Act of 1933, as amended (the "Securities Act"), and Section 21E of the Securities Exchange Act of 1934, as amended (the "Exchange Act")).
+Cherry Hill Mortgage Investment Corporation (together with its consolidated subsidiaries, the "Company", "we", "our" or "us") makes forward-looking statements in this Annual Report on Form 10-K within the meaning of the Private Securities Litigation Reform Act of 1995 (as set forth in Section 27A of the Securities Act of 1933, as amended, and Section 21E of the Securities Exchange Act of 1934, as amended (the "Exchange Act")).
 For these statements, the Company claims the protections of the safe harbor for forward-looking statements contained in such Sections.
 Forward-looking statements are subject to substantial risks and uncertainties, many of which are difficult to predict and are generally beyond the Company's control.
 These forward-looking statements include information about possible or assumed future results of the Company's business, financial condition, liquidity, results of operations, plans and objectives.
-When the Company uses the words "believe", "expect", "anticipate", "estimate", "plan", "continue", "intend", "should", "would", "would", "may", "potential" or the negative of these terms or other comparable terminology, the Company intends to identify forward-looking statements.
+When the Company uses the words "believe", "expect", "anticipate", "estimate", "plan", "continue", "intendy", "should", "could", "way", "potential" or the negative of these terms or other comparable terminology, the Company intends to identify forward-looking statements.
 Forward-looking statements involve numerous risks and uncertainties.
 Our actual results may differ materially from our beliefs, expectations, estimates and projections and, consequently, you should not rely on these forward-looking statements as predictions of future events.
 Statements regarding the following subjects, among others, may be forward-looking:

-- the Company's investment objectives and business strategy; - the Company's ability to raise capital through the sale of its equity and debt securities and to invest the net proceeds of any such offering in the target assets, if any, identified at the time of the offering; - the Company's ability to obtain future financing arrangements and refinance existing financing arrangements as they mature; - the Company's expected leverage; - · the Company's expected investments and the timing thereof; - the Company's ability to acquire Servicing Related Assets and mortgage and real estate-related securities; - · estimates and statements relating to, and the Company's ability to make, future distributions to holders of the Company's securities; - the Company's ability to compete in the marketplace; - market, industry and economic trends: - recent market developments and actions taken and to be taken by the U.S. Government, the U.S. Treasury and the Board of Governors of the Federal Reserve System, Fannie Mae, Freddie Mac, Ginnie Mae and the U.S. Securities and Exchange Commission ("SEC"), including actions such as forbearance programs and prohibitions on foreclosures taken in response to the ongoing coronavirus ("COVID-19") pandemic; - mortgage loan modification programs and future legislative actions; - the Company's ability to qualify and maintain qualification as a REITs under the Code and limitations on the Company's business due to compliance with requirements for maintaining its qualification as a REIT under the Code;

-- the Company's ability to maintain an exception from the definitions of "investment company" under the Investment Company Act of 1940, as amended (the "Investment Company Act"), or otherwise not fall within those definitions; - · projected capital and operating expenditures; - · availability of qualified personnel; and - · projected prepayment and/or default rates.
+- the Company's investment objectives and business strategy; - the Company's ability to raise capital through the sale of its equity and debt securities and to invest the net proceeds of any such offering in the target assets, if any, identified at the time of the offering; - · the Company's ability to obtain future financing arrangements and refinance existing financing arrangements as they mature; - the Company's expected leverage; - the Company's expected investments and the timing thereof; - the Company's ability to acquire Servicing Related Assets and mortgage and real estate-related securities; - the Company's ability to make distributions to holders of the Company's common and preferred stock; - the Company's ability to compete in the marketplace; - the Company's ability to hedge interest rate risk and prepayment risk associated with its assets; - market, industry and economic trends; - recent market developments and actions taken and to be taken by the U.S. Government, the U.S. Treasury, the Board of Governors of the Federal Reserve System, Fannie Mae, Freddie Mac, Ginnie Mae and the U.S. Securities and Exchange Commission ("SEC"); - mortgage loan modification programs and future legislative actions; - the Federal Reserve's potential changes in interest rates; - the Company's ability to qualify and maintain qualification as a REIT under the Code and limitations on the Company's business due to compliance with requirements for maintaining its qualification as a REIT under the Code; - the Company's ability to maintain an exception from the definitions of "investment company" under the Investment Company Act of 1940, as amended (the "Investment Company Act"), or otherwise not fall within those definitions;

+- projected capital and operating expenditures;

+- · availability of qualified personnel; and

+- projected prepayment and/or default rates.